New polarimetric study of the galactic X-ray burster GX 13+1: Discussion

-A further point is the contribution of the wind, as we are unaware of the wind behavior during both observations, we can also assume that it could be responsible for the differences in polarimetry, yet we have no way to support this claim.
+Additionally, the role of the wind remains an open question.
+Given our lack of knowledge regarding wind behavior during both observations, it is plausible that the wind could contribute to the observed differences in polarimetric properties, although we currently have no means to substantiate this hypothesis.